charliegdev/python_notes/django/model.markdown

 +----------+------------+-------+
 ```

-Notice that every entry in Choice table uses a foreign id (QuestionID) to refer to a question in Question table.
+Notice that every entry in Choice table uses a foreign id (Question) to refer to a question in Question table.
 And this makes sense: for each question in a poll, we need several choices to complete the poll, and every option created needs to belong to a question.

 To use Django's `model` module to create those tables, we do this: